What We’re Doing

 – We are continuing to partner with schools to distribute food throughout the summer and we will be scheduling more mobile distributions across our service area

 We are accepting volunteers in a limited capacity.
 We continue to work in the safest way possible following guidelines by the CDC, Arkansas Department of Health and Feeding America.
 What to consider before coming to volunteer with us:

-We will only be opening up registration for ten volunteers per shift for the weekday warehouse opportunity.
+We will only be opening up registration for limited number of volunteers per shift for the weekday warehouse opportunity.

 All volunteers are required to fill out a new updated Volunteer Consent and Release form.
 This is for all volunteer events.